Alfresco/alfresco-ng2-components/docs/process-services/attach-form.component.md

 ---
 Added: v2.0.0
 Status: Active
-Last reviewed: 2018-09-14
+Last reviewed: 2018-11-20
 ---

 # Attach Form component

-This component can be used when there is no form attached to a task and we want to add one.
+This component can be used when there is no form attached to a task and you want to add one.

 ## Basic Usage